genestack/user-tutorials/source/tutorials/DGE_analysis/testing-differential-gene-expression-on-genestack-platform.rst

-In this tutorial we will use Genestack applications to identify differentially expressed (DE) genes and further annotate them according to biological process, molecular function and cellular component.
+In this tutorial we will use Genestack applications to identify differentially expressed (DE) genes and further annotate them according to biological process, molecular function, and cellular component.

 The whole analysis includes the following steps: